nine3designs/HannahandByron/README.md

 # Hannah &amp; Byron — Wedding Website

-A from-scratch, no-build-tools wedding website: a "Save the Date" landing page with a password-gated entrance into the full site (Home, Our Story, Timeline, Travel, RSVP, FAQ, Contact).
+Wedding website: a "Save the Date" landing page with a password-gated entrance into the full site (Home, Our Story, Timeline, Travel, RSVP, FAQ, Contact).
 Built with plain HTML/CSS/JS so it works with just VS Code and GitHub Pages — no frameworks, no npm install.